Tyrese-BlockWarrior/PoA-Interchain-Node/README.md

 The interchain node allows ethereum users to transfer funds between a main chain and a side chain using multisig wallets.

+It is composed of two programs:

+ * icn-mc2sc: Watches the main chain and react on the side chain
+ * icn-sc2mc: Watches the side chain and react on the main chain (Unimplemented yet)

 ## Dependencies

  * solc